Sunday, 31 December 2023

 Extensively walked this area not long ago...😲

-Sunday 26 November 2023
+Sunday, 26 November 2023

 Snow Bunting - Atherfield

-Not a lot of note of late - overhead passage at my local downland site seemed to quickly drop off during the first part of a stormy November - even with ideal conditions yesterday I could only muster a Brambling and some woodpigs (c200).
+Not a lot of note of late - overhead passage at my local downland site seemed to quickly drop off during the first part of a stormy November - even with improved conditions yesterday I could only muster a Brambling and some woodpigs (c200).
 [Northerlies have just dropped the temperatures somewhat; first frost yesterday morning; single figures].

 Looking towards Blackgang/Rocken End